Elijah-w15/Weighted-Sorting-Greedy-Algorithm/README.md

 ---

-This project was 100% hand coded
+This project was 100% hand coded.